Table of Contents

-“Don’t take it personally”—four words of advice that apply in many situations and scenarios.
-But payments is not one of them, because when it comes to the payments experience, consumers want to take it personally.
-In other words, they are demanding a highly personalized payments experience.
+“Don’t take it personally” is four words of advice that apply to many situations and scenarios.
+But payments are not one of them, because when it comes to the payments experience, consumers want to take it personally.
+In other words, they are demanding a highly personalized payment experience.

 Statistics Make the Case

 Findings from PSCU’s 2021 Eye on Payments Study, conducted in July 2021, make this perfectly clear.
 While the study gauges payment preferences among more than 1,750 credit union members and customers of other financial institutions (“non-members”) across the U.S., businesses of all types and sizes would do well to consider the results in planning and executing their payment solutions strategies.
 Of consumers queried for the study, nearly eight in 10 said they “agree” or “completely agree” that they “want to do business” with a financial institution that knows them personally.

 In a statement issued when the study report was released this past October, Tom Pierce, PCSU’s chief marketing officer, deemed such a result unsurprising given that “tech giants like Amazon, Netflix, and Spotify, among others, have introduced extreme personalization to consumers when shopping online, ordering groceries, watching TV, or listening to their favorite podcast”.
 Consumers, he noted, now expect the same type and degree of personalization from their financial partners.

 Statistics gleaned from research by customer service platform provider Gladly strengthen the case for offering consumers a highly personalized payment experience.
 A whopping 77 percent of study participants stated that they recommend a brand to friends and family if it provides a more personalized experience.
 A majority (84 percent) of individuals queried expressed a willingness to spend more with brands whose customer service has a personalized element to it, and 79 percent said they consider personalized service more important than personalized marketing.
 As we at E-Complish see it, “personalized service” includes very personalized payment experiences.